rmorabia/radhika.dev/src/posts/vsc.md

 My initial assumption was to stop using Code's built-in terminal and switch over to iTerm.
 That didn't fix it.

-I looked at [a lot of GitHub Issues about this issue](https://github.com/microsoft/vscode/issues/87509) and saw repeated comments from the Code team that `Code Helper (Renderer)` is an extension.
+I looked at [a lot of GitHub Issues about this issue](https://github.com/microsoft/vscode/issues/87509) and saw repeated comments from the Code team that `Code Helper (Renderer)` is a process that comes from an extension.
 Disable all extensions and it will work.

 So...
 I did.
 It did not work.
 I didn't even have any themes installed.